 If you need more specific art projects, we have several different sets of projects for any time of year (and many work for Mother’s Day).

-Canadian Artists Inspired Projects” The Bernadette McCormack piece is a great one for a gift.
+Canadian Artists Inspired Projects: The Bernadette McCormack piece is a great one for a gift.
+(Find it in our TPT Store and BN Shop)

-Plants Inspired Art Projects: This one contains a few different pieces that include flowers that can make nice gifts.
+Plants-Inspired Art Projects: This one contains a few different pieces that include flowers that can make nice gifts.
+(Find it in our TPT Store and BN Shop)

 Cost: $5.00 for clear acrylic spray.